jpenalbae/aamatch/doc/ws.md

 # Normal flow for a game

-Seach for a casual game using the `/api/a/queue` websocket.
+Search for a casual game using the `/api/a/queue` websocket.

 ```txt